Pagan Terms and Definitions

 Some terms listed here may seem like common-sense words; however, they are defined as most often used in Wicca, Witchcraft, and Paganism.
 Some terms have a different meaning in general society, other religions, and other sub-cultures.
 Please keep this in mind as you learn the terms as they are listed here.

-If there is a term you have seen on this site or other Wiccan/Pagan sources that you are unfamiliar with or uncertain of, please send us an email so we can add it to this page for you.
+If there is a term you have seen on this site or other Wiccan/Pagan sources that you are unfamiliar with or uncertain of, please send us a message so we can add it to this page for you.

 Aisling: a dream vision.